h4ndzdatm0ld/cdk-nautobot/README.md

 # Nautobot AWS CDK Deployment

-This project contains the AWS CDK code to deploy Nautobot to AWS.
-The CDK code was influenced by the [Nautobot In AWS Fargate](https://blog.networktocode.com/post/nautobot-in-aws-fargate/) blog post by [Network to Code](https://www.networktocode.com/).
-However, the mentioned blog post is missing a lot of details about Redis and back end database (Postgres in this case).
-Other differences are the simplification of building the Docker images and ECR which allows for plugin installation and custom attributes to be set in the `nautobot_config.py` file for the Nautobot container and the use of AWS Secrets Manager to store secrets.
+This project contains the AWS CDK code to deploy a multi-environment (`dev` & `prod`) Nautobot to AWS ECS/Fargate behind an ALB.
+The CDK code was influenced by the [Nautobot In AWS Fargate](https://blog.networktocode.com/post/nautobot-in-aws-fargate/) blog post by [Network to Code](https://www.networktocode.com/) which provides a high-level deployment through the AWS Console.
+This project fills all the gaps and provides a fully automated deployment of Nautobot with CDK.

+## TLDR -> Quick Start

+1. Clone the repo
+2. Edit the `lib/secrets/env-example` and `lib/nautobot-app/.env-example` files and rename them to `.env`
+3. Manipulate the `lib/nautobot-app/nautobot_config.py` file to your liking.
+4. Run the `deploy.sh` script with the `--stage` option to deploy to `dev` or `prod` environment.
+5. ~ 20 minutes later and you have a `dev` and `prod` Nautobot instance running in AWS.

+> At this time SSL certs are not part of the deployment, but could be a simple change to the ALB and SGs.

 ## SSM - Accessing Containers